 Make the most of your hard work with an optimized indoor training experience.Check Out TrainerRoad

 Aerobic base fitness is achieved through specific training and is the foundation upon which all further training is built.
 Throughout the Base Phase, you will increase the number of capillaries, increase the strength of your mitochondria, strengthen your heart, improve fat metabolism, and increase muscular endurance.
 The more base fitness you have, the higher you can build your FTP.

 Once you’ve grown your aerobic base, it’s time to build upon it with more specific training.
 The Build Phase of training uses workouts, like threshold and VO2 Max, to raise your FTP.
 After the Build Phase, the Speciality Phase strengths your ability to express your FTP for what you need on race day.

 Training Plans to Increase FTP

 Luckily, it’s easy to keep your training on track and your zones in line when you assess your FTP regularly.
 You’ll be prompted to take a Ramp Test at the start of each new training block to keep this number up to date.
-With that said, after a hard block of training it’s normal to feel tentative about training at a new FTP.
+With that said, after a hard block of training, it’s normal to feel tentative about training at a new FTP.
 You might even be tempted to skip your Ramp Test and continue training with the same power values.
 But you shouldn’t do this!
-If you skip a test you might be shortchanging your next block of training.
-Your FTP needs to be updated in order for your workouts to accurately target all of your power zones.
+If you skip a test, you might be shortchanging your next block of training.
+Your FTP needs to be updated for your workouts to target all of your power zones accurately.
 If you don’t update your FTP, you won’t be training your max efforts or accurately training the rest of your zones.

 The good news is that if you reassess your FTP and it increases, this is an indication that you’ve gotten stronger and will need those harder workouts to make sure you are getting the most from your hard work.
 Keeping your FTP up to date keeps your training tailored to your fitness.